Your state’s best independent family-friendly restaurant

 South Carolina: Rush’s, various locations

-This South Carolina mini-chain has nine restaurants dotted across Lexington, Camden, Columbia and West Columbia, and visiting a Rush’s is considered a must when in the state.
-Beef hot dogs, chili cheeseburgers and chicken club sandwiches are among the family favorites.
-The homely vibes are unsurprising given its history: the first restaurant was opened by the Rush family in 1940.
-After they lost it to fire and it reopened as a Dairy Queen, they finally reinstated the brand in the 1960s.
+This South Carolina mini-chain has restaurants dotted across Lexington, Camden, Columbia, and West Columbia, and visiting a Rush’s is considered a must when in the state.
+Beef hot dogs, chili cheeseburgers, and chicken club sandwiches are among the family favorites.
+The homey vibes are unsurprising given its history; the first restaurant was opened by the Rush family in 1940.
+After they lost it in a fire and it reopened as a Dairy Queen, they finally reinstated the brand in the 1960s.

 South Dakota: The Millstone Family Restaurant, Rapid City and Spearfish

 There are three Millstone Family Restaurants in South Dakota – two in Rapid City and one in Spearfish – and all are favorite places for families to eat.
-The small chain is family owned and servers welcome people as though they're guests in their own home.
-The down-to-earth atmosphere and food, from hearty breakfasts to comforting plates of meatloaf and perfectly baked pies, add to the homely feel.
+The small chain is family owned and servers greet diners with the friendliest of welcomes.
+The down-to-earth atmosphere and food, from hearty breakfasts to comforting plates of barbecue ribs and meatballs, add to the cozy feel.

 Tennessee: The Loveless Cafe, Nashville